IsabelMeagher/IsabelMeagher.github.io/index.md

 - Emotional control: I work well and do not breakdown in stressful situations.
 - Creativity: Along with studying creative writing, I have developed some very useful ways to think creatively.
 - Positivity: I always try to see the good side of things even in bad situations.
 - Calming: I would describe myself as very chill.
-I am always ready for anything but will be calam amd quiet until the time comes.
+I am always ready for anything but will be calm amd quiet until the time comes.